ahodieb/papyrus/README.md

 * [x] ✨ round time for new entries to 5 minute blocks ?
 * [x] 📒 add build/development instructions ( i don't expect external contributions, but could be useful for me updating the code in 6 months)
 * [x] ✨ auto fix reverse tags "meeting# -> #meeting"
+* [ ] 🐛 When journal has no journal entries, but has some text, add the entry to the end of the file
 * [ ] ✨ add tags automatically to words
 * [ ] ✨ auto close off the past entry timestamp
 * [ ] ✨ papyrus fmt